Latroids and code invariants: R-linear codes

 \section{R-linear codes}

-Let $R$ be a finite ring and let $\mathcal{M}(R^n)$ be the set of all submodules of $R^n$.
-In this section, we discuss how to associate a latroid to an $R$-linear code, for any given strictly increasing modular function on $\mathcal{M}(R^n)$.
+Let $R$ be a finite ring and let $\mathcal{M}(R^n)$ be the set of submodules of $R^n$.
+In this section, we discuss how to associate a latroid to an $R$-linear code.
 We denote by $\mathcal{R}^n$ the set of rectangular submodules of $R^n$, i.e.,

 Notice that $\mathcal{M}(R^n)$ and $\mathcal{R}^n$ are complete lattices with respect to the sum and the intersection.
 For a code $\Cc$ and a strictly increasing modular function $\lVert\cdot\rVert:\mathcal{M}(R^n)\rightarrow A$, we define $\rho_{\Cc}:\mathcal{M}(R^n)\rightarrow A$ as